Zumh/zumhller/content/resume.md

 ## Summary

 Passionate Full-Stack Developer excelling in impactful projects, skilled in diverse programming languages, with a focus on backend development.
-Thriving in the dynamic information age, constantly seeking new challenges for growth.
+Thriving in the dynamic information age.
+Committed to delivering high-quality software applications that positively impact end-users and drive organizational success.

 ---